What we know about the Titanic-bound submersible that's missing with 5 people onboard

 The Coast Guard said there was one pilot and four “mission specialists” aboard.
 “Mission specialists” are people who pay to come along on OceanGate’s expeditions.
 They take turns operating sonar equipment and performing other tasks in the five-person submersible.

-U.K. businessman Hamish Harding was one of the mission specialists, according to Action Aviation, a company for which Harding serves as chairman.
+British businessman Hamish Harding, who lives in Dubai in the United Arab Emirates, was one of the mission specialists, according to Action Aviation, a company for which Harding serves as chairman.

 WHAT KIND OF DEEP-SEA VESSEL WAS IT?

-Titan is capable of diving 4,000 meters or 13,120 feet “with a comfortable safety margin,” according to documents filed by the company in April with a U.S. District Court in Virginia that oversees Titanic matters.
+Titan is capable of diving four kilometers (2.4 miles) “with a comfortable safety margin,” according to documents filed by the company in April with a U.S. District Court in Virginia that oversees Titanic matters.

 In a May 2021 court filing, OceanGate said the Titan had an “unparalleled safety feature” that assesses the integrity of the hull throughout every dive.
 At the time of the filing, Titan had undergone more than 50 test dives, including to the equivalent depth of the Titanic, in deep waters off the Bahamas and in a pressure chamber, the company said.